anuragkapur/anuragkapur.github.io/blog/programming/javascript/_posts/2019-02-02-javascript-reference-guide.md

         this.score = score;
     }

-    // arrow function won't do the job as its `this` will bind to the global context and not the object created by
+    // - arrow function won't do the job as its `this` will bind to the global context and not the object created by
-    // userCreator
+    // userCreator.
-    userCreator.prototype.increment = function() {
+    // - all functions in JS are also objects and have a prototype property which is initialised to an empty object userCreator.prototype.increment = function() {
         return ++this.score;
     };